Gamma Irradiation Program.

 Cobalt 60 is created by charging natural Cobalt 59 slugs with a single neutron, this is done by introducing the slugs into a nuclear power reactor for up to 24 months where the Cobalt absorbs the additional neutron.
 As an unstable atom, Cobalt 60 emits electrons and gamma rays.
 This energy release is not high enough to become reactive, yet strong enough to be an effective sterilizer.

 The level of ionizing radiation absorption is measured in gray and defined as joules over mass, represented as kGy.
 The Gamma irradiation program was established to meet the sterilization level of 10kGy to inactivate American Foul Brood.
-On completion of the irradiation service we receive a certificate of processing.
-The March 2021 irradiation actual dose was 16.5kGy
+On completion of the irradiation service we receive a certificate of processing, where we can provide a copy toeach participant for their records.
+The March 2021 irradiation recorded dose was 16.5kGy and the March 2022 irradiation recorded dose was 21.2kGy

 Our current literature search is listed below.
 Not all the infections listed below are related to beekeeping, however they are of interest in explaining gamma irradiation as a sterilizing tool.